frabert/ogler/README.md

 You'll need modern graphics drivers.

-And by modern I mean they need to support OpenGL 4.6, so not _that_ modern, but still.
+And by modern I mean they need to support Vulkan 1.0, so not _that_ modern, but still.